October is Georgia Open Arts Month (GOArts) and there are over 100 entertaining, interesting and affordable things to see and do!

 I'm not a reviewer, nor am I an art critic.
-I'm keif with brooks & company dance and I'm a member of ACPA, the spearhead of GOArts.

 I aim to raise public awareness about the great tapestry of arts & culture in our area and inspire you to get out there and enjoy it.